Sound Testing, Noise Impact Assessments, Noise & VIbration Control

-In particular, we specialise in acoustic reviews for:
+We specialise in acoustic reviews for:

 - Approved Document E (Part E – Resistance to the passage of sound).

-- Robust Details
+- Robust Details.

-- Building Bulleting 93 (BB93 – Acoustic Design of Schools)
+- Building Bulleting 93 (BB93 – Acoustic Design of Schools).

-- BS 8233 (Sound insulation and noise reduction for buildings – Code of Practice
+- BS 8233 (Sound insulation and noise reduction for buildings – Code of Practice.